asmaamirkhan/DoublyLinkedListsGuide/README.md

-# Doubly Linked Lists Guide
+# 👷‍♀️ Doubly Linked Lists Guide
-A guide that I have prepared which contains all basic operations of doubly linked lists in C++ using object oriented structure.
+A guide that contains all basic operations of doubly linked lists in C++ using object oriented structure.

-## Classes
+## 👜 Classes
 * Node
 * DLinkedList

-## Methods
+## 💄 Methods
 * Print List `printList()`
 * Add to the top of the list `addToTop()`
 * Add to the end of the list `addToEnd()`